 You’ll leave for Agnone, the center for important archaeological vestiges of the old Oscan-Samnite civilization.
-The first visit will be the Marinelli Bell Foundry.
-The Pontificia Fonderia Marinelli is an ancient factory for bells that has been operating in Agnone for nearly a millennium.
+The first visit will be to the Marinelli Bell Foundry.
+The Pontificia Fonderia Marinelli is an ancient factory for bells that have been operating in Agnone for nearly a millennium.
 It ranks as one of the oldest companies in the world, where the Marinelli family has run the foundry for the last 1000 years.

-After the foundry, you’ll visit the The “Francesco Gerbasi” Museum of Copper, one of the last places where you can learn about the ancient art of copper making.
-The final visit of the day will be the Di Nucci Cheese Makers renown for their aged Caciocavallo di Agnone.
+After the foundry, you’ll visit the “Francesco Gerbasi” Museum of Copper, one of the last places where you can learn about the ancient art of copper making.
+The final visit of the day will be the Di Nucci Cheese Makers renowned for their aged Caciocavallo di Agnone.
 The visit will include the chance to taste some of these beautiful cheeses for yourself.
-Lunch will be at La Panonda where you be treated to some of the best cuisine the local area has to offer.
+Lunch will be at La Panonda where you be treated to some of the best cuisines the local area has to offer.